ppy/osu-wiki/news/2021/2021-11-09-performance-points-star-rating-updates.md

 ### Rhythm complexity

-With [a new change](https://github.com/ppy/osu/pull/14395) submitted by [**Xexxar**](https://osu.ppy.sh/users/2773526), rhythm complexity will now play a more important role in determining the star rating of a map.
+With [a new change](https://github.com/ppy/osu/pull/14395) submitted by ::**Xexxar**::{ user-id=2773526 }, rhythm complexity will now play a more important role in determining the star rating of a map.

 This change introduces an algorithmic assessment of the complexity of note patterns and will introduce a more accurate assessment for maps that feature atypical combinations of triples, doubles, quints and much more!